angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 - 1 Island
 - 1 Swamp

-You can consider swapping basics for additional fetches if you want to be a little less resilient vs. Wasteland or :card[Blood Moon] effects.
+You can consider swapping basics for additional fetchlands if you want to be a little less resilient vs. Wasteland or :card[Blood Moon] effects.
 Inversely you can also go down to three Seas to add an additional basic land if desired.